xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

 To assign hidden attribute values to your products:

-1. Create hidden attributes as described in {% link "Managing global attributes" ref_HzMkgc0q %}.
+1. Create hidden attributes as described in {% link "Managing Global Attributes" ref_HzMkgc0q %}.

    e.g.
    If you sell cars and you need to add **google_product_category** attribute you should use '916' as a hidden attribute value that corresponds with _"916 - Vehicles & Parts > Vehicles > Motor Vehicles > Cars, Trucks & Vans"_ Google product category according to the [Google product taxonomy](https://www.google.com/basepages/producttype/taxonomy-with-ids.en-US.txt "Google Product Feed").